csae1152/Singularity/README.md

 # Singularity
-Just my personal thought on everything related to Singularity
+Just my personal thought on everything related to Singularity.

+How far are we away from Singularity ?